- Travel to Tribhuvan International Airport in Kathmandu, Nepal.

-From Tengboche we descend steeply to the suspension bridge at Phunkitenga and after a break and a cup of tea we cross the Dudh Kosi and ascend to Tashinga.
+From Tengboche, we descend steeply to the suspension bridge at Phunkitenga and after a break and a cup of tea we cross the Dudh Kosi and ascend to Tashinga.
 From here the trail contours high above the valley through Shanasa before returning to Namche Bazaar, where we take our lunch and enjoy a final opportunity to visit the shops in the bazaar.
-We descend down from Namche Bazaar steeply down along the Bhote Kosil.
-We cross the River and follow it to Jorsale where we be having a night stop in the bank of the Dudh Koshi River.(6hrs)
+We descend down from Namche Bazaar steeply down along the Bhote Kosi.
+We cross the River and follow it to Jorsale where we are having a night stop in the bank of the Dudh Koshi River.(6hrs)

 Day 7 – Jorsale to Lukla :